Yasi92/read-and-recommend/testing.md

 - Check the page URL and make sure the user is triggered to be edited by its ObjectId.
 For instance (http://192.168.1.13:8000/edit_profile/61c331f5cd6335d6a47fcc2f)
 - Make sure all fields on the edit profile page are pre-filled with the user's account info.
 - Change the username to an already existing username and make sure it returns a feedback message informing that the username already exists in the database and that nothing will be changed in that case.
-- Change the username to a new username and make sure the feedback message is displayed informing that the profile has been updated.
+- Change the username to a new username and make sure the feedback message pops up on the page informing that the profile has been updated.
 - Check if after updating the username, it redirects to the profile page with the updated username and that the profile name updates correspondingly in the URL path.
 - Check if after updating the username, all the books and reviews added by the user are updated accordingly in the review and book collections.
 - Try to click on the "Save" button without making any change to the profile info and make sure it returns to the profile page without any feedback message.
 - Click on the "Cancel" button and make sure it returns to the profile page without any changes to the account info.
-- Try to change other fields in the form such as location and/or email address and check if the feedback message is displayed and the data has been updated on the profile page.
+- Try to change other fields in the form such as location and/or email address and check if the feedback message pops up and the data has been updated on the profile page.
 - Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.

+### Add a Book Page
+- Click on every single field and make sure they have the applied active style.
+- Try to submit the form with every field empty at a time and make sure it shows the validation error message.
+- Fill out the form accordingly and submit it.
+Next check if the book is successfully added with the correct detail and a feedback message pops up informing the book has been added.
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.

+### Sign In page
+- Sign Out the account and make sure the feedback message pops up on the window informing that you have been logged out.
+- Sig out the account and make sure you are navigated to the login page.
+- Click on every field to assure that the active style is applied to the fields and that the labels jump up and make space for the input value.
+- Click on the "log In" button and make sure you are navigated to your profile page.
+- Check the "Register Account" link underneath the "Log In" button and make sure it navigates to the Sign Up page.
+- Try to log in with an incorrect username and/or password and make sure you won't be logged in and that a feedback message pops up on the window informing that the "Username/Password is incorrect".
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes and that the image card won't be displayed on mobile screen.

+### Sign Up page
+- Click on every field to assure that the active style is applied to the fields and that the labels jump up and make space for the input value.
+- Try to create an account and leave a field blank to check if the validation error messages pop up.
+- Try to create a username that already exists in the database and make sure a message pops up on the page informing that the username already exists.
+- Try to fill out the form correctly and click on the "Register" button and make sure you are navigated to your profile page with a feedback message informing that you have registered successfully.
+- Try to create a password and then add a non-matching password in the confirm password field and make sure the error message pops up.
+- Check the "Log In" link underneath the "Register" button and make sure it navigates to the Sign In page.
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes and that the image card won't be displayed on the mobile screen.

 ###  Sticky back-to-top button
 - Verify that the button shows up in the right position on every page.
 - Click on the button to confirm that the button works.
- - Open the page in the "Developer Tool", choose a mobile device and ensure that the size and spacing of the button change properly-
+- Open the page in the "Developer Tool", choose a mobile device and ensure that the size and spacing of the button change properly.
+- Click on the button and make sure that the animation effect works properly and the page scrolls to the top smoothly.

 ### Footer
 - Confirm that footer code is identical on all HTML pages.
+- Try to log in and check the footer on every single page to make sure that the links embedded in the footer updates accordingly.
+- Try to log out and check the quick access links in the footer alters according to the navigation bar links on different pages.
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.
+- From the home page, check if all the book collection links are accessible from the footer as well, and check every link separately.

+### Custom 404 Page
+- Try to change the path name in the URL manually to a random name and make sure that the custom 404 page appears on the screen informing you that the page is not found.
+- Click on the "Let's Go Home" button and make sure it returns you to the home page.

+### Custom 500 Page
+- From the home page click on a book card and then from the URL try to change the book id in the URL path to something random.
+Make sure that the custom 500 page appears on the screen informing you that something went wrong.
+- Click on the "Let's Go Back" button and make sure it returns you to the home page.
+- **Note** that this is something that you can examine only if the Debugger is False in your flask app.

 ## Further Testing
  - I have tested the website on the following internet browsers and no serious issue was found:

   - Google Chrome
   - Safari
   - Firefox
   - IE
   - Edge
   - Opera

 - I have tested the website on the following devices: